Real-Time Detection of Unmodelled Gravitational-Wave Transients Using Convolutional Neural Networks: Performance of the Optimally Trained Model

-We note that the CNN analysis of data is very fast: we find that the average time required to process 1 second of data, given that the data are already downloaded and available, is 51\,ms on a 3.5\,GHz Xeon E3-1240v5 quad-core CPU with 32\,GB of RAM.
-This is much faster than the minute-scale latency typical of current LIGO-Virgo low-latency searches \cite{Abbott_2019}.
-Also the time to train both models on a Tesla V100-SXM2-16GB GPU is ~4 hours.
+We note that the CNN analysis of data is very fast: we find that the average time required to process 1 second of whitened data is 51\,ms on a 3.5\,GHz Xeon E3-1240v5 quad-core CPU with 32\,GB of RAM, or approximately 3.3\,ms on a A100-SXM4-80GB GPU.
+This makes second-scale-latency searches feasible, much faster than the minute-scale latency typical of current LIGO-Virgo low-latency unmodelled burst searches \cite{Abbott_2019}.

-Finally, given the low latency inference of those models, we suggest that it's combination with sky-localisation pipelines \cite{baystar}\cite{Chatterjee_2019} can be a complete set for an unmodeled signal search.
-Although we understand that this needs more work to be generalised to unmodeled signals except CBCs.
+The overall computational cost is also very low compared to traditional search algorithms.
+The dominant computational cost of our analysis is in estimating the FAR.
+Approximately $10^3$ time shifts is enough to estimate accurately the threshold for FAR values of O(1/year) with days to weeks of data; three or four A100-SXM4 GPUs will therefore be sufficient to perform the full analysis while keeping up with the data in real time.
+This is in contrast to the several hundred dedicated CPUs typically required by standard algorithms.

+Finally, we note that the computational cost of training is modest.
+A single training of one model on a Tesla V100-SXM2-16GB GPU takes $\sim 1$ hour, and training both models 7 times each takes $\sim 12$ hours.